cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     allow_kwargs_override: true
     ```
   For more information about the import command , you can refer to this documentation [link](https://developer.hashicorp.com/terraform/cli/commands/import)
+### Infracost
+cloudify.nodes.terraform.Module:properties.resource_config
+  * infracost_config: Provides estimated cost of deployment on public cloud providers which can be retrieved using run_infracost workflow
+    * installation_source: The URL to download the infracost binary from, e.g. ''
+    * executable_path: If the binary is already located on your system (you installed it manually), this is the path on the file system, e.g. /usr/local/bin/terratag.
+    * api_key: api key from Infracost, instructions how to retrieve it give in a [link](https://www.infracost.io/docs/)
+    * enable: boolean, In order for it to work, must mark True.

+**Operations**

   * `terraform.reload`: Reloads the Terraform template given the following inputs:
     * `source`: URL or path to a ZIP/tar.gz file, or a Git repository to obtain new module source from.
 If omitted, then the module is reloaded from its last location.